NhutNguyen236/Web-Application-Programming/Lab08_Connect-to-MySQL-DB/README.md

 * To connect to your phpmyAdmin, use command mysqli("localhost", username, password, dbname)

 ## Folders description
 * We have 2 folders named respectively *A-simple-connection* and *Lab08*.
-For *A-simple-connection*, I made a very simple sign-up form and connected it to phpmyAdmin to store the data so the main function of this folder is to show the way we write the input to DB and just it.
+For *A-simple-connection*, I made a very simple sign-up form and connected it to phpmyAdmin to store the data so the main function of this folder is to show the way we communicate with the database - Read and Write.
 For *Lab08*, it is the main lab so let see.

 ## Some problems you may have
 *Note that the ways to fix them are the same for any kind of localhost in the market and I know that you will not read this but Google the solution instead but I do... :sweat_smile:*